anki-code/xonsh-cheatsheet/README.md

 ### The right way

 Before xonsh 0.22.2 here was the section about installation.
-But now xonsh has [Xonsh Installation General Guide](https://xon.sh/install.html) that is awesome start.
+But now xonsh has [Xonsh Installation Guide](https://xon.sh/install.html) that is awesome start.
 Below we just have a talk about understanding the environment.

 ### Install xonsh with package and environment management system